archangel-12/archangel-12/README.md

 ### hi there 👋
 ____
-### my name is Archangel (not a real name actually, due to privacy reasons), and uh, what else should I write here? ah yes...
+### my name is archangel (not a real name actually), and uh, what else should I write here? ah yes...

 - 🔭 currently still in college, so I hope you folks don't have high expectations of me as i'm almost dumb anyway :)